Regulations and Licenses

 - 5 Cryptocurrencies including Bitcoin, Bitcoin Cash, Ethereum, Dash and Litecoin traded against USD.

-- Currency Index CFD – 6 major currencies including Euro, JPY, GBP against USD.
+- Currency Index CFD – 6 major currencies including Euro, JPY, GBP against USD (not available via Pepperstone UK)

 Go Markets CFDs